Sara980710/yolov5/README.md

 To upload image to access remotely, create a login in [Docker Hub](https://hub.docker.com/).
 Login locally [instructions](https://docs.docker.com/engine/reference/commandline/login/).

+Create a repository with the same name as your image (without version number), ex. "sara980710/yolov5_env".

 Use the following command to upload the image:
 ````bash
 docker push sara980710/yolov5_env:v1.0
 ````

 ## Train the model in docker image
-When you have started the image, go to the desired repo and clone this repo
+Start the image in you rengine using the uploaded image (don't forget the version number), ex. "sara980710/yolov5_env:v1.0" When you have started the image, go to the desired repo and clone this repo
 ````bash
 git clone https://github.com/Sara980710/yolov5